 Although Taos Crave boots come in a slew of colors, this all-black pair is the only one that is waterproof.
-Worth noting that the waterproofing is just until seam at the ankles, so don't go stepping in foot-deep puddles!
+Worth noting that the waterproofing ends at the seam right above the ankles, so don't go stepping in foot-deep puddles!

 So far, I have had no issues with water coming into my boots from the soles.
 These are amazingly sealed shut, which you can see by looking at them closely.

 The outsole has great tread and grips well on all terrain.
 I've never slipped on any wet ground.
 Still, as I mentioned previously, I do prefer wearing my -25 degrees Celcius-proof winter boots on icy and/or snowy days!
 That's because Taos' Crave boots don't have good traction on ice.